ntuliuteam/ZeroBN/README.md

 # Tensorflow Support
-As Tensorflow is widely used in edge GPU, we also support covert our model from PyTorch into Tensorflow frozen *.pb* file.
+As Tensorflow is widely used in edge GPU, we also support covert our model from PyTorch into Tensorflow frozen *.pb* file and remove all zeroized weights.

 ```shell
 cd Torch2pb